-- the governing body members, the Executive management team
+- the governing body members, the School Council

-- staff directly engaged or employed by the Executive management team
+- staff directly engaged or employed by the School Council

 - contracted staff ie. contracted service provider whether or not a body corporate or any other person is an intermediary) engaged to perform child-related work

 - volunteers

 - parents

 - students; and

 - the wider community.

-This policy and procedure apply to allegations or disclosures of child abuse by or in relation to a child, school staff member, volunteer, contractor, parent/guardian/care giver/homestay or any other persons (including students) while connected to a school environment.
+This policy and procedure apply to allegations or disclosures of child abuse by or in relation to a child, school staff member, volunteer, contractor, parent/ guardian/ care giver/ homestay or any other persons (including students) while connected to a school environment.